Ektachasta/Devops-content-All-you-need-to-know-abt-devops-/Git-GitHub-Basics/README.md

-# 📝 Git Basics

-# 📜 Git & GitHub for Absolute Beginners
+# 📜 Git & GitHub actions for Absolute Beginners

 ## 🚀 What is Git?
 Git is a **tool** that helps track changes in your code.
 It allows multiple people to work on the same project **without messing up each other's code**.